TylerBWright/Kunenhrayenhnenh/README.md

 # Special Thanks

-Developed with the flickuboy game engine.
+Developed with the flickuboy game engine with additional added features (compass, d-pad navigation, a more robust dialogue system).
 Special thanks goes out to Felipe Manga for the wonderful Arduboy emulator, displayed in all its glory here!